dogethereum/docs/README.md

 ## Superblocks

 The Doge -> Eth side uses a new concept we named Superblocks.
-Read the [white paper](superblocks/superblocks-white-paper.pdf)
+Read the [white paper](superblocks/superblocks-white-paper.pdf).

 ## Eth to Doge

 ![Design](./design-eth2doge.png)

+## Collateralized bridge

+We implemented a "collateralized" solution for the Eth -> Doge side.
+Here are the core concepts:

+* When a user wants to get doge tokens, she has to send the doges to a "Bridge operator".
+A bridge operator receives doges from users and holds them while they are locked.
+The smart contract mints doge tokens for the user.
+* When a user burns her doge tokens, a "bridge operator" is requested to send the doges back to the user.
+* Anyone can be a bridge operator.
+* "Bridge operators" deposit ether (collateral) on a smart contract.
+If they do anything with the doges but what is expected, they lose their eth deposit.
+* Anyone can report to the smart contract a doge tx showing a "bridge operator" misbehaviour.
+* There is an oracle for eth/doge price.

 ## Actors